-During FY2023, the Group recorded a total revenue of approximately HK\$222.8 million, representing an increase of approximately HK\$22.9 million or 11.5% as compared to that of approximately HK\$199.9 million for the year ended 31 March 2022.
-Profit and total comprehensive income for FY2023 was approximately HK\$5.5 million, representing a decrease of approximately HK\$5.4 million or 49.5% as compared to that of approximately HK\$10.9 million for the year ended 31 March 2022, which was mainly attributable to the combined effect of the increase in total revenue, offset by the overall increase in the Group's construction costs and administrative expenses for FY2023.
+During FY2024, the Group recorded a total revenue of approximately HK\$166.0 million, representing a decrease of approximately HK\$56.8 million or 25.5% as compared to that of approximately HK\$222.8 million for the year ended 31 March 2023.
+Loss for the year attributable to owners of the Company for FY2024 was approximately HK\$798,000, as compared to a profit of approximately HK\$5.5 million for the year ended 31 March 2023, which was mainly attributable to the decrease in revenue generated from both the provision of building protection works and the supply of building protection products, and the overall decrease in gross profit for FY2024.

-Looking ahead, we expect the business environment will continue to be challenging and competitive.
-Nonetheless, coupled with the relaxation of anti-pandemic measures and the re-opening of borders between Hong Kong, Macau and Mainland China, we are confident in the prospect of the building protection industry in Hong Kong.
-In addition, with the Hong Kong government's initiatives to increase the land supply for housing as well as commercial buildings and community facilities, we believe that the construction industry in Hong Kong will remain strong and continue to grow with tremendous potentials, and the building protection industry is expected to benefit from the rising housing supply and higher product quality requirements.
-In the future, the Group will continue to actively explore and identify more high-quality building protection products to create more reliable building protection solutions for our customers.
+Looking forward to 2025, we anticipate that the business environment will remain challenging and competitive.
+The Group maintains a cautious view on the recovery of the construction sector, and as a result, the financial results of the Group for the year ending 31 March 2025 may potentially be impacted.
+Nevertheless, we are confident in the prospects of the building protection industry in Hong Kong.
+The Hong Kong government has shown commitment to investing significantly in various construction projects, particularly those related to public housing and community facilities.
+We believe that this continued investment will have a positive impact on the construction industry in Hong Kong, and the Group's building protection business stands to benefit from the increased housing supply and higher living quality.
+In the future, the Group will continue to actively explore and identify higher quality of building protection products, so as to create more reliable building protection solutions for our customers.
 At the same time, the Directors may also consider other investment opportunities to broaden the sources of income of the Group and eventually mitigate the risks from the competitive construction market.

-As a building protection solution provider, we fully understand that we have an obligation to reduce the impact of operations on the environment.
-The Group advocates the importance of environmental protection to employees, adopts the latest rules and standards relating to the environment and the society, uses environmentally friendly products and encourages recycling and reuse of materials in order to promote environmental protection.
-By continuously improving the environmental sustainability of the Group's business, I believe that the Group could continue to fulfil its responsibilities to both the environment and community.
+As part of our corporate social responsibility, the Group remains committed to prioritising safety, health and environmental sustainability in our business operations.
+The Group advocates the importance of environmental protection to employees, adopts the latest rules and standards relating to the environment and society, uses environmentally friendly products and encourages recycling and reuse of materials in order to promote environmental protection.
+By continuously improving the environmental sustainability of the Group's business, I believe that the Group could continue to fulfil its responsibilities to both the environment and the community.